 The results of the present study demonstrate that machine learning (ML) models can effectively predict rice varieties cultivated in Assam using a combination of meteorological and agro-climatic variables.
 The integration of weather parameters such as rainfall, temperature, humidity, and soil properties with crop-specific features substantially improved the predictive performance compared to models trained solely on morphological or yield data.
 This indicates that climatic factors play a decisive role in determining varietal adaptability and performance in Assam’s diverse agro-ecological zones (Hazarika et al., 2022; Borah & Nath, 2023).
 Among the models tested, ensemble-based algorithms such as Random Forest (RF) outperformed linear models, achieving higher accuracy.
 The superior performance of RF can be attributed to its capability to capture nonlinear and complex relationships between climatic variables and rice genotype responses (Tripathi et al., 2021).
 These findings are consistent with earlier reports that weather variability significantly affects phenological development, yield components, and varietal suitability of rice in Northeast India (Das et al., 2021; Islam et al., 2022).
 The application of Machine learning in this context aligns with the broader trend of using data-driven approaches for climate-smart agriculture.
 Recent studies have employed ML algorithms to predict crop yields and recommend suitable varieties under changing climatic conditions (Zhao et al., 2022; Ahmed et al., 2023).
 For instance, Sharma et al. (2023) applied Random Forest models to predict rice yield responses to temperature and precipitation anomalies in Eastern India, while Li et al. (2024) demonstrated that integrating climatic variables into ML frameworks improves the classification accuracy of rice genotypes by more than 10%.
 Our findings resonate with these results, emphasizing that climate-integrated ML models enhance both the accuracy and interpretability of varietal predictions.
 From an agricultural policy perspective, the integration of ML-based climatic modeling can facilitate adaptive varietal recommendation systems for Assam’s rice farmers.
 By linking these predictive models to digital advisory platforms, farmers can be guided in selecting climate-resilient varieties tailored to specific microclimates.
 Such models could also assist agricultural departments and seed certification agencies in monitoring varietal distribution patterns under changing climatic regimes, thereby promoting sustainability and resilience in Assam’s rice production systems (Saikia et al., 2025).

-The present study was undertaken to predict the yield of summer rice cultivated in North-east region of Assam.
+The present study was undertaken to predict the yield of summer rice cultivated in the North-east region of Assam.
 It has considered supervised machine learning regression algorithms for prediction purposes.
-The score for variation explained (R-square) by Bayesian ridge (0.97) and Lasso regression (0.96) was found to be high followed by Random forest algorithm (0.94).
-The decision tree algorithm (0.87) gives least score for variation explained (R-square) with respect to rest of the algorithms.
+The score for variation explained (R-square) by Bayesian ridge (0.97) and Lasso regression (0.96) was found to be high, followed by the Random forest algorithm (0.94).
+The decision tree algorithm (0.87) gives the least score for variation explained (R-square) with respect to the rest of the algorithms.
 From the evaluation metrics, Bayesian ridge algorithm was found to be better among the other regression algorithms.
 Further research study could be performed with deep learning and neural network models.

 REFERENCES